DallanQ/sleeping_gods_3/Manual.md

 #### Status (page 9)

 There are five types of status tokens in the game.
 When a crew member gains a status, place the appropriate token on their crew board.
-Each crew member can have multiple status tokens, <b>but may not have more than one copy of each status</b>.
+Each crew member can have multiple status tokens, but may not have more than one copy of each status.
 Crew members gain status tokens in stories and combat.
 Crew members can remove status tokens through character and adventure card abilities.

 - Venom: The crew member takes 1 damage at the start of each player's turn.